mesemus/LEDDriver/README.md

 # LEDDriver

-A small project for driving 10 different leds using ATMEGA328P (DIL) microprocessor dedicated as a PWM driver.
+A small project for driving 10 different leds using atmel atmega 328p (DIL) microprocessor dedicated as a PWM driver.
 The driver communicates via serial interface, commands:

 ```